-If the City were to annex to the Fire District, the three existing City fire stations would be occupied by the Fire District.
+If the City were to annex to the Fire District, all four City fire stations would be occupied by the Fire District.
 The Fire District would lease the City fire stations for \$1 per year, per facility.
 For the first five years, fire station maintenance and minor repairs would be the responsibility of the Fire District to the extent of \$25,000 per station for the first year, and would increase by 5% each year until the sixth year.
 All repairs in excess of the Fire District's annual share would remain the responsibility of the City.
-Beginning the sixth year, all fire station minor repairs and maintenance would be the responsibility of the Fire District, and major repairs would be the responsibility of the City.
+Beginning the sixth year, all fire station minor repairs and maintenance would be the responsibility of the Fire District, and major repairs and/or replacement would remain the responsibility of the City.